-The petition to review was not served via Florida formal notice upon Kozinski, but was sent via e-mail service to Kozinski’s counsel.
+The petition to review was not formally served upon Kozinski, but was sent via e-mail service to Kozinski’s counsel.
 Kozinski filed a motion to dismiss the petition for lack of personal jurisdiction, arguing that Stabenow and Faul failed to invoke the court’s personal jurisdiction over her where they sought surcharge and disgorgement against her in her individual capacity, because they never served her in her individual capacity via formal notice or a complaint.

 The argument at the trial court turned on whether or not a surcharge action is an adversary proceeding, requiring formal notice under Florida Probate Rule 5.025 or a complaint served under the Florida Rules of Civil Procedure in order to obtain personal jurisdiction over Kozinski individually.
 Kozinski argued that it was, while Appellees argued it was not.
 The trial court agreed with Appellees, finding that formal notice was not required.

 The appellate court disagreed with the trial court, holding that a proceeding filed in a probate case pursuant to section 733.6175 (proceedings for review of employment of agents and compensation of personal representatives and employees of estate) and section 736.0206 (proceedings for review of employment of agents and review of compensation of trustee and employees of trust) requires formal notice under the Florida Probate Rules.